-In order to estimate start of season for each individual monitored, the first 'yes' record for early season phenophases (initial growth, breaking buds, emerging needles) must be preceded by 'no' record; therefor sampling must begin at least seven days prior to the onset of spring phenology.
-Start of sampling will be determined by Field Operations personnel and will differ across the Observatory on a regional, site, and potentially site specific basis based on knowledge of the local flora.
-MODIS data in Appendix B provide the earliest recorded increase in NDVI derived from available MODIS data.
-This date provides an estimate of the earliest day of the year when phenology monitoring may begin but should be augmented by observations made at the site (i.e. near the NEON tower) on the species of interest.
+In order to estimate start of season for each individual monitored, the first 'yes' record for early season phenophases (initial growth, breaking buds, emerging needles) must be preceded by, at minimum, one 'no' record; therefore sampling must begin at least seven days prior to the onset of spring phenology.
+Start of sampling will be determined by Field Operations personnel and will differ across the Observatory on a regional and site specific basis based on knowledge of the local flora.
+MODIS data in Appendix D provide the earliest recorded increase in NDVI.
+This date provides an estimate of the earliest day of the year when phenology monitoring may begin but should be augmented by observations made at the site (i.e., near the NEON tower) on individuals of the selected phenology species at the site, hereafter referred to as the 'indicator individuals.

-The swelling of leaf buds and the separation of leaf bud scales will be monitored, throughout the dormant season, using the 'indicatordata' datasheet RD[05].
+The swelling of leaf buds and the separation of leaf bud scales will be monitored, throughout the dormant season, using the 'indicatordata' datasheet (RD[05]).
 Indicator individuals are not monitored throughout the growing season; they are instead used to help guide the start of seasonal sampling and to inform transition to fall monitoring frequency.
 One individual of each dominant species should be monitored opportunistically for phenological activity.
 Indicator individuals may be located near the NEON Tower or may be in a location demonstrating advanced phenology relative to individuals on the phenology transect.
 Regular phenology sampling begins when the indicator individuals display swelling leaf or flower buds and there is observable spreading of the leaf bud scales (if present).

 In temperate sites with defined growing seasons, sampling ends when all individuals reach the 'end sampling season' trigger is reached (Table 1).
-Monitoring of graminoids and semi-deciduous growthForms that do not reach the < 5% live canopy trigger at the end of the growing season may end if an individual is monitored for three consecutive bouts with no observable change.
+Monitoring of graminoids and semi-deciduous growth forms that do not reach the < 5% live canopy trigger at the end of the growing season may end if an individual is monitored for three consecutive bouts with no observable change.

-At sites with limited or no pronounced dormant season (e.g. tropical, southeast), or >1 growing season/year, sampling will take place throughout much of the year though at a lower frequency such that a similar number of bouts is possible (roughly 50 bouts/year or once a week for sites with no defined growing season).
+At sites with limited or no pronounced dormant season (e.g., tropical, southeast), or >1 growing season/year, sampling will take place throughout much of the year.
+As such, there is no specified onset or cessation of sampling.